Jannik Sinner: 2026: Five ATP 1000 titles, Career Golden Masters, second Wimbledon title

+At the 2026 French Open, where Sinner was attempting to complete a Career Grand Slam, Sinner suffered a shocking second round defeat to world No. 56 Juan Manuel Cerúndolo due to heat stress, winning just two of the final twenty games after winning the first two sets and being up 5–1 in the third set.
+Sinner's loss ended a streak of nine consecutive major titles won between him and Alcaraz, dating back to the 2024 Australian Open, as well as a career-best winning streak of 30 matches.
+This marked the first time an incumbent world No. 1 failed to reach the third round of the French Open since Andre Agassi in 2000, and was the first time Sinner lost before the fourth round of a major since the 2023 French Open.

+At the 2026 Wimbledon, Sinner began on a shaky note, down 2–1 in the first round, before coming back to win the final 2 sets against Miomir Kecmanović.
+Sinner then didn't lose a single set in the next 4 matches before beating Novak Djokovic 3–0 in the semifinals, to set up a finals matchup against Alexander Zverev.
+Sinner went on to claim his second consecutive Wimbledon title by defeating Zverev in four sets.
+It was Sinner's 100th Grand Slam match win.

 Rivalries

 Carlos Alcaraz

-Jannik Sinner and Carlos Alcaraz have faced each other 16 times since 2021, with Sinner trailing the rivalry 6–10.
+Jannik Sinner and Carlos Alcaraz have faced each other 17 times since 2021, with Sinner trailing the rivalry 7–10.
 Their rivalry has been described as "potentially era-defining".

 Before 2025, the duo already played several high-profile matches, such as the 2024 French Open semifinal, which Alcaraz won in five sets, the 2022 US Open quarterfinal, which Sinner lost in five sets after holding a match point against the eventual champion, and the 2023 Miami semifinal, won by Sinner.
 The pair met three times on the tour in 2024, with Sinner losing all three matches, notably their third meeting at the 2024 China Open.
 The pair faced each other for the first time in 2025 at the Italian Open final with Sinner losing in straight sets.
 The two then played each other in major finals for the first time that year.
 At the French Open, Sinner lost in five sets despite winning the first two and holding three match points in the fourth set.
 At Wimbledon, Sinner won in four sets and dethroned two-time defending champion Alcaraz.
-At the US Open Alacaraz beat Sinner in four sets, leaving each other with two grand slam titles each for 2025.
+At the US Open Alcaraz beat Sinner in four sets, leaving each other with two major titles each for 2025.

-Sinner at the 2025 ATP Finals beat Alcaraz in two sets to retain the title, ending the year at number two and number one respectively on the ATP tour ranking.
+At the 2025 ATP Finals, Sinner beat Alcaraz in two sets to retain the title, ending the year at number two and number one respectively on the ATP tour ranking.
+Sinner beat Alcaraz in two sets again at the Monte-Carlo Masters tournament in 2026, once again taking the world number one ranking.